SWEDISH LANGUAGE - LANGUAGE AND TRANSLATION

 Swedish Language for MA is offered at the first year of the MA-programme in Language Sciences (Scienze del Linguaggio) and at the first and second year of the MA-programme in European, American and Postcolonial Language to the students who choose Swedish as their language/literature of specialization at this level.
 Swedish language for MA is not included in the MA-programme in Comparative International Relations, but it is open, as a freely chosen subject, to the students attending this programme, who have previously studied Scandinavian languages, culture and literature at BA-level.

 Swedish language teaching consists of a one-year practical language course (two semesters) kept by the lecturer, and of a theoretical module (one semester) kept by the professor.
-It aims to develop the students’ skills up to level C1 in the Common European Framework of Reference for Foreign Languages (CEFR).
+It aims to develop the students’ skills up to level C1 in the Common European Framework of Reference for Foreign Languages (CEFR), and to develop their attitudes and skills in translating from Swedish to Italian.

 Knowing and learning to understand: knowledge at an high level of Swedish phonetics, grammar, vocabulary, of sociolinguistic, stilistic and pragmatic use of language.

-The theoretical module will focus on the world of literary translation, and in particular will delve into the main difficulties in translating from Swedish into Italian.
-The course will be held in Swedish.
+The theoretical module will focus on the main difficulties in translating from Swedish into Italian.
+The course will be held in Swedish and Italian.

 Applied knowledge and learning to understand: improving reading and listening comprehension with the help of authentic material; increasing oral production and improvisation; increasing written production through summaries, compositions and short essays; recognizing contexts and registers in the production of texts.